Updated August 2026

 Why we picked it

 SkinCeuticals invented the modern stabilized vitamin C serum, and Phloretin CF is their flagship for combination/normal skin (their C E Ferulic is more reactive).
-For sensitive skin that can tolerate it, the 10% L-ascorbic acid + phloretin + ferulic acid combination is unmatched: in testing, brightening reached +13% in evenness score with only minor irritation in 1 of 6 testers.
 Whether $182 is worth it over the $19 Naturium top pick depends on how dramatic you want results.
 Most people don't need to spend this much.

 Pros